pijushkantidas/delta-demo/README.md

 # delta-demo
-This is demo for GIT and GIT Hub Class
+This is demo for GIT and GIT Hub Class.